angelachen-19/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?
+- When the user makes the “yeah” gesture at a certain distance from the camera.
-1. When does it fail?
+2. When does it fail?
+- when the user’s hand is too far away from the camera.
+- when two hands are detected by the camera.
+- when the user keeps the pose for a quite short of time
-1. When it fails, why does it fail?
+3. When it fails, why does it fail?
+- because The system fails when the user’s hand is too far away from the camera because we coded for absolute distance between fingertips rather than relative distances.
+When the user’s hand is too far, the absolute distance may fall beyond the threshold, and thus fail to trigger the shooting action.
+- The system fails when two hands are detected by the camera because the tracking of fingertips under such circumstances becomes unstable, which makes the calculation of distances between fingertips inaccurate.
+- The system fails when the user keeps the gesture only for a very short time period because the camera is taking a picture at around 12fps and it may not capture the moment when the user makes the gesture.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?
+- If there are multiple people in the same picture, they may make the “yeah” gesture at the same time, and this can make tracking gestures difficult for the system.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
 - User is able to be aware of the uncertainties (such as hand placed in the marginal area to be detected by camera) in the system
-3. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
 - User will be asked to do again, to make sure their palm and "yeah" pose is fully detected by the camera.
-5. How could change your interactive system to address this?
+3. How could change your interactive system to address this?
 - We planned to modify our code to consider the marginzalied uncetainty to make the system more flexible.
-7. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

 ### Part D